Bosworth to preside over first meeting

 The Nassau Hurricane Recovery Committee was created on Nov.
-21, 2012, by executive order of Mangano.
+21, 2012, by executive order from Mangano.
 The fund, a not-for-profit corporate entity, accepts and distributes money donated by the public to address the losses and damage suffered.

-To respond to the disaster, United Way established the United Way Hurricane Sandy Recovery Fund to address the near and long-term recovery needs of communities that FEMA declared disaster areas.
+To respond to the disaster, United Way established the United Way Hurricane Sandy Recovery Fund to address the short- and long-term recovery needs of communities that FEMA declared disaster areas.
 The fund does not provide direct assistance to individuals.